Matthew 19

 What Does Uncleanliness Mean?

+Again, the debate between Hillel and Shammai comes in here.
 Shammai took a very conservative point of view, he believed it was fornication or adultery.
 Hillel, on the other hand, took a much more liberal view, if he finds any uncleanness in her, any indecency in her, then he may put her away.

 Hillel said that indecency could be something like talking to men in public, spinning around so that her legs could be seen when she was out in public, or maybe cooking a meal that he didn’t like, maybe she scrambled his eggs when he wanted them fried, anything about her that she did, whether it was actions, appearance, attitude, if it displeased the husband, Hillel said that was enough justification to get rid of her.
 He said you can put her away, you can give her a bill of divorcement and send her out.

 Well, what is this uncleanness?
 What did Moses have in mind?
-I’m not exactly sure, and to be honest, nobody knows, nobody is positive, the Pharisees debated it and we debate it today.
+I’m not exactly sure, and to be honest, nobody knows, nobody is positive, the Pharisees debated it, and we debate it today.
+However, there is something very interesting back in Deuteronomy 23, just prior to what Moses said here in Deuteronomy 24, it’s interesting because we find this same Hebrew word used, ‘ervah’, Deuteronomy 23:14.

+The word ‘indecent’ is the same word that is used in Deuteronomy 24:1.
+In Deuteronomy 23 in context, it’s a reference to human excrement.
 God says that He is going to come down and be walking in the camp of the Israelites and He doesn’t want to be stepping into that.
 When they go out, He wants them to dig a hole and relieve themselves and cover over it, He doesn’t want to see that indecency.

 Moses says now says, ‘Now if a man marries a wife and he finds some indecency in her (something shameful, something vile, something corrupt, something that is a tremendous embarrassment to the husband) and he writes her a bill of divorcement and sends her away.’
 Deuteronomy 24:1.
 N.I.V.

 Even Moses doesn’t pretend that it’s a light-hearted matter, it’s something vilely immoral to the man, something terribly offensive.
 But may I say, with all confidence that it’s not adultery.
 Shammai contended that it was adultery.
-I don’t believe it is for the simple reason that in Deuteronomy 22, two chapters earlier, God said that the penalty for adultery is death, not divorce.

 If a husband found some indecency in his wife and God meant by that, indecency in adultery the solution wouldn’t be divorce under the Law of Moses, it would be death.

-Moses says if a man marries and his wife does something horrendously vile, offensive and embarrassing to him, and if he gives her a bill of divorce and sends her away and if she marries somebody else, then he never, never, never can remarry that woman again.
+Moses says if a man marries and his wife does something horrendously vile, offensive, and embarrassing to him, and if he gives her a bill of divorce and sends her away and if she marries somebody else, then he never, never, never can remarry that woman again.

 No matter if he comes to forgive her and love her and wants to return to her, God says that it would be an abomination in His sight.
 Now that’s what is behind what the Pharisees had to say when they start talking about Moses commanding them to write a certificate of divorce.